wdi-sea-01/notes/week_04_production_ready/day_02_more_relationships/homework/readme.md

 It is highly recommended that you create a branch before adding this feature (see bottom of this document for a git branch recap).

+**Important note** the routes, table names, column / attribute names, etc could (probably will) be different in your project depending on how you named your other models / attributes / routes.

 **Bonus (if you don't like sleeping)** DO BOTH!!!!!11